-As some of you reading this may know, my father was born and raised in Norway, so I feel an obvious connection to the country and its people, as I have over a dozen cousins, aunts, uncles and so on still over there and visit from time to time.
+As some of you reading this may know, my father was born and raised in Norway, so I feel an obvious connection to the country and its people, as I have over a dozen cousins, aunts, uncles, and so on still over there, and I visit from time to time.
 Reprise isn't trying to be an American film or even a German or English film.
-It is Norwegian through and through, and its characters feel truly authentic as a result.
-These lads are sort of nerdy, fairly snarky, gossipy and sarcastic.
-They drink a lot of beer and smoke a lot of cigarettes and have weird haircuts and tend to annoy women (and it's fair to say that Norwegian women are often easily annoyed).
+It is Norwegian through and through, and its characters feel authentic as a result.
+These lads are sort of nerdy, fairly snarky, gossipy, and sarcastic.
+They drink a lot of beer and smoke a lot of cigarettes and have weird haircuts and tend to annoy women (it's fair to say that Norwegian women are easily annoyed).
 They like both punk rock and classic literature.
 They remind me pretty much of every young Norwegian guy I've ever met.